mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

         - write
 ```

-Now, we need to tell Spring which endpoints -resources- must be authenticated.
+We need to tell Spring which endpoints -resources- must be authenticated.
 Otherwise, all requests will skip security.

 ### Enable Resource Server Support